Erlikilyika

 Erlikilyika (c.1865 – c.1930), known to Europeans by the name Jim Kite or Jim Kyte or Jim Kite Penangke, was an Aboriginal Australian sculptor, artist and anthropological interpreter.
 He was an Arrernte man, born into the Southern Arrernte or Pertame language group in Central Australia.
 He was the first Central Australian artist to be nationally recognised for his artistic talent, in particular his carvings of animals in soft stone, illustrations and sculptures, after an exhibition of his work was held in Adelaide, South Australia in 1913.

 Life

 Early life

 Although it is not known for certain, Erlikilyika was probably born close to his ancestral home of Akeltye (or Okilcha), later known as McKenzie's Waterhole, on the Coglin Creek, around 1860–1865, soon after the arrival of the first European explorer, John McDouall Stuart in 1860.
 He was a southern Arrernte man, whose home language was Pertame, also known as Southern Arrernte.
-McKenzie's Waterhole was about six miles east of Charlotte Waters, a tiny settlement clustered around a telegraph station which was part of the Australian Overland Telegraph Line.
+McKenzie's Waterhole was about 6 mi east of Charlotte Waters, a tiny settlement clustered around a telegraph station which was part of the Australian Overland Telegraph Line.
 As a young boy Erlikilyika worked at the telegraph station, and lived there for most of his life.
 He also worked up and down the line, learning English and Kaytetye (or Kaytej), and was part of the first generation to grow up during a period of great change in the region.